wordofwarning/wordofwarning.org/current/2014-spring/rimat/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Sylvia Rimat" # the name of the artist or company
-show: "If you decide to stay" # the name of the show
+show: "If You Decide To Stay" # the name of the show
 artist_size: 1
 show_size: 3
 header_image: "header_stacy.jpg"